bilby-dev/bilby/CONTRIBUTING.md

         print("Message!")
     return x + y
 ```
+2. Changes to existing functions and classes that change the functionality should generally be accompanied by a change in the docstring describing the change in behaviour and version the change was introduced.
 3. Avoid inline comments unless necessary.
 Ideally, the code should make it obvious what is going on, if not the docstring, only in subtle cases use comments
 4. Name variables sensibly.
 Avoid using single-letter variables, it is better to name something `power_spectral_density_array` than `psda`.
 5. Don't repeat yourself.
 If code is repeated in multiple places, wrap it up into a function.
 This also helps with the writing of robust unit tests (see below).